 November 27, 2012: Apple fires the manager responsible for the disastrous Apple Maps app in iOS 6 after the glitchy software delivers embarrassingly bad data to users around the world.

 Richard Williamson, who oversaw Apple’s mapping team, gets the ax from Eddy Cue, who assumes leadership of the project.

 Apple Maps launch: A historic misstep

 The Apple Maps launch will go down as one of the biggest missteps in Apple history.
 The mapping service proved subpar on many levels.
 Even worse, the debacle came in the wake of Steve Jobs’ death, when people were looking for any excuse to accuse the company of suffering a decline in quality.

 Unfortunately, the flawed Apple Maps gave those folks plenty of ammunition.
 In addition to warping landscapes and distorting landmarks, the Maps app even suggested that people steer the wrong way across a taxiway at Alaska’s Fairbanks International Airport.

-Williamson wasn’t the only high-profile exec to go down as a result of the Apple Maps screwup.
+Williamson wasn’t the only high-profile exec to go down as a result of the Apple Maps screwup, either.
 Apple also ousted Scott Forstall, senior vice president of iOS software, after he refused to make a public apology.
 (Cupertino announced Williamson’s firing weeks after Forstall’s.)

 To fix the Apple Maps problem, Apple CEO Tim Cook recommended that customers temporarily use other mapping services.
 Meanwhile, Cue requested that digital maps provider TomTom NV help fix the landmark and navigation data for Apple.